San Diego Trough Fault Zone

 The San Diego Trough Fault Zone is a group of connected right-lateral strike-slip faults that run parallel to the coast of Southern California, United States, for 150-166 km.
 The fault zone takes up 25% of the slip within the Inner Continental Borderlands.
-Portions of the fault get within 30 km of populated cities, however the faults never reach shore.
+Portions of the fault get within 30 km of populated cities; however, the faults never reach shore.
 The north of the fault zone begins where the San Pedro Basin Fault Zone and the Santa Catalina Fault Zone meet, and the southern section terminates where it reaches the Bahía Soledad Fault.
 Seismic risk along the fault is high, with potential earthquake scenarios reaching up to magnitude 7.9 in the worst case.
 An earthquake of this size would devastate coastal areas.

 Tectonic background

-California lies along the plate boundary between the North American Plate and the Pacific Plate.
-The San Andreas Fault system along with the Eastern California Shear Zone accommodate approximately 85% of the predominately strike-slip deformation.
-The rest of the plate motion is taken up by the California Continental Borderlands which itself is broken up into two parts: the Outer Continental Borderlands and the Inner Continental Borderlands (ICB).
+California lies along the plate boundary between the North American plate and the Pacific plate.
+The San Andreas Fault system and the eastern California shear zone accommodate approximately 85% of the predominately strike-slip deformation.
+The rest of the plate motion is taken up by the California Continental Borderlands, which itself is broken up into two parts: the Outer Continental Borderlands and the Inner Continental Borderlands (ICB).
 The ICB is associated with various offshore faults near the shore.
 The San Diego Trough Fault Zone lies within this area and accommodates around 25% of the strain release of the ICB through faulting.